Contact

 My expertise is in the musical and religious cultures of medieval Western Europe, with special attention to Christian liturgical chant (including Gregorian Chant) and sacred polyphony, and the forms of worship in which they were was sung.
 I am fascinated above all by the men and women who created, memorised, disseminated and discussed music in the distant past, by the experiential dimensions of medieval worship (especially the Divine Office), and by the role of writing as both an enabler and an inhibitor of musical creativity in Western Music.

-I am pleased to receive enquiries at any time about MRes or PhD research opportunities in medieval music, liturgy, and manuscript culture, and histories of music and religion, including collaborative projects funded through the M4C doctoral training partnership.
+I am pleased to receive enquiries at any time about MRes or PhD research opportunities in medieval music, liturgy, and manuscript culture, and histories of music and religion, including funded collaborative projects with external partners.

 My non-academic CV includes Fellowship of the Royal College of Organists.
-I help look after the arrangements for the University's Barber Organ Scholarship, which is open to undergraduate and graduate students.
+I help look after the arrangements for the Barber Organ Scholarship, which is open to undergraduate and graduate students at the University of Nottingham.

 Teaching Summary